Lurace/Reg_mods_college_major_analysis/README.md

 - perc_non_college_jobs: % with job not requiring a college degree (out of employed)
 - perc_low_wage_jobs: % in low-wage service jobs (out of total)

-Question: Based on your analysis, would you conclude that there is a significant association between college major category and income?
+**Question: Based on your analysis, would you conclude that there is a significant association between college major category and income?**

+*In view of the results of my analysis, I believe that college does not significantly influence income.
+From the variables provided in the data set I used "Median earnings of full-time, year-round workers" (median) and Rank by median earnings (rank) as variable response, to measure the earnings.
+If we use rank, it may seem that there are differences between the categories, but if we use median, which is a more interpretable measure, we can see that the differences are not relevant.
+One of the major categories analyzed, "Interdisciplinary" has a lower earning median than the rest, however it is not statistically significant.*

+*The analysis is based on a multivariable linear regression model.
+Of the variables provided in the data set, I consider that perc_women, perc_employed, perc_low_wage_jobs should be included in the model as covariables as they can influence the relationship and they have an adequate format.
+I have not included the rest of the variables in the model because they are correlated with the chosen covariables.*